-When it comes to educational technology companies and coding schools, students often do not qualify for federal grants and loans; many are pushed to rely on other ways to get funding, making it much harder to learn.
+When it comes to educational technology companies and coding schools, students often do not qualify for federal grants and loans; many are pushed to rely on private loans for students, making it much harder to learn.
 This is about to change.
 The Obama administration has launched an experiment that makes student aid available for degree or certificate programs offered via partnerships with higher education institutions and non-traditional or vocational schools.

 In addition, the U.S. Department of Education announced that it will work with eight programs in what it calls the Educational Quality through Innovation Partnerships (EQUIP) program.
 The objective is to learn how financial aid, in this capacity, can help low-income students find secure jobs.
 If the program is successful, it may lead to more partnerships and an increasing number of students who qualify for financial aid to take a coding bootcamp or online classes.
 The University of Texas at Austin has partnered with the software bootcamp MakerSquare to give students a 13-week program where they can earn a certificate in Web development.
 It also had two successful EQUIP applicants.